GLOBAL MARKETS-Asia stocks jump as China, Europe step up stimulus

 That came hot on the heels of an unexpected cut in interest rates from the People’s Bank of China, and sources told Reuters Beijing was ready to ease further to head off slowing inflation.

-“China’s rate cut adds to the determination of global policy makers to avoid deflation and support growth,” said Shane Oliver, head of investment strategy at fund manager AMP Capital in Sydney.
+“China’s rate cut adds to the determination of global policy makers to avoid deflation and support growth,” said Shane Oliver, head of investment strategy at fund manager AMP Capital iun Sydney.

 “While U.S. quantitative easing may have ended, it’s being replaced by QE in Japan and Europe and rate cuts in China,” he added.
 “This in turn augurs well for shares and other growth assets.”

+Wasting no time, Chinese stock markets rallied, with a key index at its highest level in around one-and-a-half years.

-Wasting no time, the Shanghai Composite Index shot up 2.1 percent.
-The CSI300 Index of the largest companies listed in Shanghai and Shenzhen leapt 2.9 percent, while Hong Kong gained 1.9 percent.
+The CSI300 Index of the largest companies listed in Shanghai and Shenzhen opened up 1.2 percent at its highlest level since June 2013, while the Shanghai Composite Index opened up 0.8 percent.
+Stocks in Hong Kong were also up 1.9 percent.

-The comments took a heavy toll on the euro which was stuck at $1.2390 having shed almost two cents on Friday.
+The comments took a heavy toll on the euro which was down at $1.2375 having shed almost two cents on Friday.
 That was just a whisker away from a two-year low of $1.2358 plumbed earlier in the month.

-The greenback was buying 117.91 yen, off a seven-year high of 118.98 set last week.
-It had faded just a little on Friday after Japanese Finance Minister Taro Aso said the yen’s recent fall was “too rapid” and undesirable.
+The greenback was at 117.71 yen, off a seven-year high of 118.98 set last week.
+It faded somewhat on Friday after Japanese Finance Minister Taro Aso said the yen’s recent fall was “too rapid” and undesirable.

-The euro nursed particularly heavy losses against the Australian dollar, which was given an added boost by the China rate cut.
-It traded at A$1.4261 after shedding nearly 2 percent.
+The euro nursed particularly heavy losses against the Australian dollar, which climbed after China surprised with its interest rate cut.
+It traded at A$1.4239 after shedding nearly 2 percent.

 Sources said China’s leadership and central bank were ready to cut rates again and loosen lending restrictions, concerned that falling prices could trigger a surge in debt defaults, business failures and job losses.